What is the Plaza of Heroines?

 Holidays, birthdays, graduations, retirements and other special occasions offer opportunities to honor a heroine.

-You can honor an individual or group on the plaza by completing the online order form or contacting the Carrie Chapman Catt Center for Women and Politics.
-You will receive confirmation of your contribution and engraving information.
-At your request, the honoree or her family will receive an acknowledgement card and yellow “Heroine” ribbon, or these items can be mailed to you if you wish to present them personally to your heroine.
+To honor a woman on the Plaza of Heroines, submit an order today or contact the Carrie Chapman Catt Center for Women and Politics at email@example.com for more information.
+After placing an order, you will receive confirmation of your contribution and engraving information.
+At your request, the honoree will receive an acknowledgement card and yellow “Heroine” ribbon, or these items can be mailed to you if you wish to present them personally.
 If the honoree is deceased, you may send the card to her family.